Around thirty-six days earlier…

 Sandy aggressively shook her head.
 ‘No…’ she said.
 ‘I want to see him…’

 The same cop continued. ’Ma’am…I completely understand what you are going through, but I have to advise you against that…’ He paused.
-His eyes flicked to his colleague who returned his gaze.
 ‘Well…it’s just that…your husband was, well…he has an extensive head injury…’ he said.
 Sandy sat unmoved.
 ‘It is not something that you should really see ma’am – believe me.’

-As the words left the cop’s mouth Sandy stared blankly forward.
-She cupped her face in her hands and the sobbing continued.
+As the words left the cop’s mouth Sandy cupped her face and the sobbing continued.
 ‘I understand…’ she sobbed.

 ’Ma’am is there anything we can do for you…?’